 Alex was a collector all his life and enjoyed visiting museums; however, he did not want The House on the Rock to be a museum.
 He intended it to be much more than that.
 Though parts of the collections could have easily found their way into museums, The House on the Rock is more of a trip through the wild and fantastic imagination of Alex Jordan than a visit to a dusty, lifeless museum.

 In December of 1988, Alex sold The House on the Rock to longtime associate Art Donaldson, a collector and a businessman who shared his broad interests.
 Alex remained at The House on the Rock as Artistic Director until his death on November 6, 1989.
-Art Donaldson continues to own The House on the Rock and builds on Alex's dream of expanding and entertaining visitors from all over the world.
-Alex continues to be in his own words, "Present but not voting".
+Art Donaldson continues to own The House on the Rock and builds on Alex’s dream of expanding and entertaining visitors from all over the world.